CITRAS: Covariate-Informed Transformer for Time Series Forecasting: Introduction

 This practical problem setting presents two significant challenges.
 First, the forecasting model must accommodate heterogeneous variables flexibly.
-The availability and number of variables can vary depending on the scenario, and known covariates exhibit a length discrepancy with other variables.
+The availability and number of covariates can vary depending on the scenario, and known covariates exhibit a length discrepancy with other variables.
+In addition, many real-world applications require forecasting multiple target variables simultaneously, i.e., \textit{multivariate} forecasting.
 Second, the model must capture the dependencies between variables from both fine-grained and coarse-grained perspectives.
 The fine-grained perspective enables the model to precisely capture the local impact of covariates, such as sudden drops in electricity demand on holidays.
-However, the model that relies solely on a fine-grained perspective may fail to capture global dependencies between variables, as it can overlook covariates representing infrequent events or can be distracted by temporal disturbances.
+However, a model that relies solely on a fine-grained perspective may fail to capture global dependencies between variables, as it can overlook covariates representing infrequent events or can be distracted by temporal disturbances.
 Therefore, it is crucial for the model to capture dependencies between variables at both fine-grained and coarse-grained levels to ensure robust and accurate forecasting.

+In recent years, deep forecasting models—particularly Transformers~\cite{vaswani2017attention}—have achieved remarkable progress owing to their strong ability to capture temporal dependencies.
+However, most existing approaches still fall short in handling heterogeneous covariates.
+Many are tailored exclusively to multivariate forecasting~\cite{zhang2022crossformer,wang2024card}, others depend solely on observed covariates~\cite{liu2025timerxl}, and some are limited to known covariates~\cite{tayal2024exotst}.
+These limitations suggest that the extension of Transformers to flexibly incorporate both observed and known covariates, while still preserving their strong temporal modeling capabilities, remains an open direction for further exploration.